Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Acknowledgements

 \section{Acknowledgements}

 We thank Bowen Li for his helpful and insightful discussions.
 Mingwei Fu acknowledges partial support from the Loo-Keng Hua Scholarship of CAS.
-Bin Shi was partially supported by the startup fund from SIMIS and Grant No.YSBR-034 of CAS.
+This project was partially supported by the startup fund from SIMIS and Grant No.12241105 from NSFC.